Green Bay Packers Odds

-Now that we can legally and safely bet on the NFL and all other sports in Iowa, each Packers game is an event.
-The team is chock full of talent and regularly in contention, so there’s plenty to root for all season long.
+Now that we can legally and safely bet on the NFL and all other sports in Iowa, each Packers game is a popular bet in Iowa.

 You can bet on all the Packers games in real-time, and also take shots with side wagers for each contest all season long.
 Live betting and props are two of the most popular attractions for NFL betting at online sportsbooks.